Types of Urologic Cancer in Women

 - Radiation Therapy With Chemotherapy — Radiation uses high-energy x-rays to destroy cancer cells.
 The addition of systemic chemotherapy makes cancer cells more vulnerable to the killing effects of radiation.
 Radiation therapy is also used to relieve symptoms of advanced bladder.

 We understand that a Urologic Cancer diagnosis may be frightening, but we are here to help you every step of the way to make this process more manageable.
 It is important that your doctor work with you to accurately diagnose your symptoms and tailor a unique treatment plan to fit your specific needs.
 We at Western Michigan Urological Associates want to work with you to find the best option for you and your family.
-You can use our CONTACT FORM or call us at (616) 392-1816 to request an appointment with one of our doctors.
+Ask Your Primary Care Provider for a Referral.